exercism/go/exercises/yacht/README.md

 will always be presented, and the value of each will be between one and six inclusively.
 You should not assume that the dice are ordered.

+## Coding the solution

+Look for a stub file having the name yacht.go and place your solution code in that file.

 ## Running the tests

 To run the tests run the command `go test` from within the exercise directory.